 9. Data breaches

 My computer is strongly password protected as well as my WordPress website and Microsoft email accounts.
-My data spreadsheet will also be password protected.

 If any of these external organisations are compromised, I will ensure I take the necessary steps to follow their advice immediately.

 10. Data Protection by Design and Data Protection Impact Assessments

 I have looked at whether I need to carry out any DPIAs (Data Protection Impact Assessments) following the guidance in the document: “Preparing for the General Data Protection Regulation – 12 Steps to Take Now” .